 Work-life balance is often about perception – what’s right for one person might not be right for another.
 And the realities of work and life can differ from country to country, too.
 If you’re an expat working from home, you’ll have your own set of challenges to think about.

-Seeking a better work-life balance is one of the main reasons expats move abroad in the first place, with 40% citing it as their motivation in a 2016 survey2.
+Seeking a better work-life balance is one of the main reasons expats move abroad in the first place, with 40% citing it as their motivation.

 So what’s important to expats working overseas?